rcedgar/palm_annot/README.md

                           (default: all fields found in fev file) --nullvalue NULLVALUE
-                        String to use if value not specified (default empty string) --header {no,yes}     Include tsv header with field names as first name, yes or no (default yes)
+                        String to use if value not specified (default empty string) --header {no,yes}     Include tsv header with field names as first line, yes or no (default yes)
 </pre>